nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/House Price Prediction/README.md

 ## Overview
 - This is a simple Linear regresion model.
-The trained model takes three parameters (Engine size, number of cylinders, fuel comsumption) as input and predict the co2 emissions(g/km) based on that.
+The trained model takes five parameters (Avg.
+Area Income, Avg.
+Area House Age, Avg.
+Area Number of Rooms, Avg.
+Area Number of Bedrooms, Area Population) as input and predict the price($) based on that.

 ## Technical Aspect
 - This project is divided into two part: